CV2MIDI is an arduino software for the eurorack module VMC-2 by fanwander. This page is about the software.

 <- DATA encoder -> Select the parameter of the actual port

-ENTER button Changes to edit mode
+ENTER button Enables parameter edit

 DATA button Enables the port selection